 Be very wary of brokers that pitch you because you belong to the same church, ethnic group or religion.
 Many people have been victimized by these affinity frauds.

 Make sure that you understand what you are purchasing.
 If you can’t easily explain how it works then you probably should be making the investment.

 Another question to ask is how easy is the investment to sell if you suddenly need the money?
 Frequently older investors find themselves stuck in illiquid real estate trusts, promissory notes or complex derivatives for which there is no developed secondary market.

 Finally, don’t be afraid to look over the shoulder of your parents or older relatives.
 Make sure they aren’t being taken for a ride.
 If they can’t explain what they want to purchase or if they only talked to the stockbroker by telephone and never met, its time to get involved and ask serious questions.

 We have met far too many clients that are spending their golden retirement years worrying about money.
 Money that was taken from them by fraudsters, greedy stockbrokers and even accountants and bankers.

 There are remedies of course for victims of investment fraud but those remedies are only as good as the company or person behind the investment.
 If you were scammed by a stockbroker or financial professional, there is probably a “deep pocket” – a solvent company or insurance policy that can pay.
 Recovering assets from boiler room operations or unlicensed people can be difficult, however.

 A little prevention and due diligence can go a long way to making sure you or someone you love doesn’t spend their golden years worrying about how they can afford food or medical bills.

-If you or someone you love has been the victim of a fraud committed by a stockbroker, accountant or other financial professional, call us.
-The call is confidential and without obligation.
-For more information, contact attorney Brian Mahany at (414) 704-6731 (direct) or by email at .
+Ready to speak with a lawyer?
+Have you or someone you love has been the victim of a fraud committed by a stockbroker, accountant or other financial professional?
+Give us a call.
+The investment fraud lawyers at Mahany Law can be reached online, by email or by phone at 202-800-9791.